-Early Admission to colleges and universities allows the grade 12 student to enroll full time in a college or university provided the student has an unweighted high school weighted grade point average of 3.0 or above, is socially mature, has the joint approval of the high school principal and the college registrar, and has the approval of his/her parents.
+Early Admission to colleges and universities allows the grade 12 student to enroll full time in a college or university.
 The local articulation agreement rules apply for the specific post-secondary institutions.
 Full-time status is determined by the college or university.
 In all cases, a student must still meet state and district grade-point average, assessment, and course requirements for high school graduation.

 400.18 — Advanced-Level Coursework